-8. Lisa DePiro is a Behavior Consultant in the Clinical Department at NLACRC.
+- 8. Lisa DePiro is a Behavior Consultant in the Clinical Department at NLACRC.
 She has a master's degree in clinical psychology and is a board-certified behavior analyst.
 DePiro has been board certified since 2012 and has conducted thousands of behavioral observations and written reports documenting those observations.
-In preparing these written reports for NLACRC, she reviews documents provided by the regional center's service coordinators and then conducts her own observation of the client.

-- 9. NLACRC requested that DePiro conduct a behavioral observation of Claimant in part to determine "whether or not clinical team recommends continuation of individual rate [PA] services, including overnight PA, as child appears high functioning and does not wake through the night."
+In preparing these written reports for NLACRC, she reviews documents provided by the regional center's service coordinators and then conducts her own observation of the client. - 9.
+NLACRC requested that DePiro conduct a behavioral observation of Claimant in part to determine "whether or not clinical team recommends continuation of individual rate [PA] services, including overnight PA, as child appears high functioning and does not wake through the night."
 (Ex.
-13, p.
-A77.)
-During these observations, DePiro looks for the intensity and frequency of challenging behaviors and compares that to what is expected for a child of the subject's age-the more frequent or the higher intensity of the behaviors observed, the more likely that one-on-one support is appropriate. - 10.
-DePiro conducted an observation of Claimant in Claimant's home on April 8, 2024.
-Claimant's younger brother was also present, but her older brother was not.
+14, p.
+A80.)
+During these observations, DePiro looks for the intensity and frequency of challenging behaviors and compares that to what is expected for a child of the subject's age-the more frequent or the higher intensity of the behaviors observed, the more likely that one-on-one support is appropriate.

+- 10. DePiro conducted an observation of Claimant in Claimant's home on April 8, 2024.
+Claimant's older sister was also present, but his older brother was not.
 According to DePiro, the children's school and extracurricular schedules made it difficult to get all three together for an observation at once, and moreover, Mother thought it would be better to observe Claimant's older brother in a social recreation setting, rather than at home. - 11.
-Mother reported concerns about Claimant to DePiro, including: (1) a lack of safety awareness; (2) "[c]constantly moving around in chair, has challenges sitting still"; (3) requires lots of supervision and reminders; and (4) "[p]ockets food, needs reminders to chew."
-(Ex.
-13, p.
-A78.)
-During DePiro's observation, Claimant "was in the kitchen watching [Roblox] and eating her snack.
-After snack, she went to the room and played the violin for us.
-She then took this consultant to her room and showed us her art and toys.
-[Claimant] was able to have a back-and-forth conversation and no behavior challenges or significant skill deficits were observed during the observation."
-(Ibid.)
+Mother reported concerns about Claimant to DePiro, including: